L-as/abstract-struct/README.md

 experimental proc_macro features and also non-lexical lifetimes.
 This is because I am lazy and since this will work in the 2018 epoch anyway.

+## Example

+There are thorough examples in the examples directory in the repository.

 ## Usage

 ```rust